exasol/advanced-analytics-framework/doc/system_requirements.md

 #### Iterating over Loop
 `req~iterating-over-loop~1`

-At each iteration, the framework checks the output of the called operation query to decide whether to continue.
-If the output contains the necessary SQLs and the status information indicating that it is in progress, these SQLs should run as the next state action and perform the new state transition.
+At each iteration, the framework asks the user code to check the output of the executed query to decide whether to continue.
+If the user code decides to stop the framework returns the results returned by the user code.
+Otherwise, the user code can start another iteration with further queries.

 Covers: